Prescinsêua: History

 It is first mentioned in 1383.
 Since 1413, a law enforced by the Repubblica di Genova stated that this cheese could have been the only gift which could have been made by the people of Genoa to the Doge.

 The product is thought to have been brought in Liguria from the Far East.
 Since the medieval times, it has been produced in Val Fontanabuona (a valley above Camogli and Rapallo), with cows coming from Val d'Aveto.

 In the past, it was mainly used as ingredient for focaccia al formaggio (tipo Recco), but nowadays, not being widely produced, prescinsêua is substituted by stracchino or crescenza (a cheese similar to stracchino).

 Preparation

 While in the past it was obtained through the processing of whey, now it is obtained starting from whole milk.
-Two liters of milk are let resting in a pot for 48 hours.
+Two liters of milk are left resting in a pot for 48 hours.
 Afterwards, 500ml of such milk are put in another pot and heated to 40-50 C, rennet is added (about 5g).
 The two milk pots are joined and let rest for four more hours.